vkocubinsky/SublimeTableEditor/README.md

 ### Detect header column to center

-By default a header column align to center, if you do not like this you can disable it
+By default a header column aligns to center, if you do not like this you can disable it

 ```javascript
 {